R-Anurag/Feature-Complete-Audiobook-App/README.md

 - **Sleep Timer**
   Set auto-pause after 5, 10, 15, 30 minutes, or at the end of the episode.

-- **Persistent Storage**
+- **Persistent & Syncing Storage**
-  Saves downloaded audiobooks and their structure locally using `pickle` and `yaml`.
+  Automatically saves downloaded audiobooks and their structure locally, while listening for server updates to fetch and store newly added audiobooks.

 - **Dynamic Theming**
-  Switch between light/dark modes with customizable primary palettes.
+  Customizable primary palettes (more than 20 unique color-palettes)

 ---